FreesideHull/StudentResources/README.md

 - [Andrew Hancock talks with Experts Exchange about Career Growth and VMware](https://www.experts-exchange.com/podcasts/5/Career-Growth-and-VMware.html)
 - [Andrew Hancock talks with Experts Exchange about being an IT Author and British Beekeeper](https://www.experts-exchange.com/podcasts/241/EP-19-Buzz-Words-IT-Author-and-Beekeeper-Andrew-Hancock.html)

+## Contributing <a name="contributing"></a>

+Contributions are greatly appreciated!
+Either make a [pull request](https://github.com/FreesideHull/StudentResources/pulls) or an [issue](https://github.com/FreesideHull/StudentResources/issues) with your addition!
+For guidance, see: [Contributing.md](/CONTRIBUTING.md)

+---

 Copyright 2021 Freeside.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>